 The Police Federation of England and Wales are currently seeking amendment to Road Traffic legislation to provide police trained drivers with exemptions to sections 2 & 3, Dangerous and Careless driving recognising the ‘special’ training provided and the nature of the task that the public require them to deliver.

-It is understood that many Forces across England and Wales and additionally Police Scotland are in the process of procuring a UK based telematics solution.
+Recent changes have seen that many Forces across England and Wales and additionally Police Scotland now procure a single UK based telematics solution – UK Telematics.
 This could signal a major change to the use of telematics by blue light services.
-It is understood that the solution is in the main being appropriated for fleet and non-operational uses such as fuel efficiency, vehicle location measurement and identifying how vehicles are actually used.
+It is understood that the solution is in the main being appropriated for fleet and non-operational uses such as fuel efficiency, vehicle location measurement, Driver ID and identifying how vehicles are actually used.
 It is vitally important that this opportunity to influence driver training and remedial driver intervention methodology is not lost.
 Telematics can be used to radically update traditional blue light driver training approaches whereby all drivers are subject to time based refreshers rather than need identification.
 This approach is not only more cost effective but is based around driver risk identification and subsequently proper management.
 Recent research has identified a link between the activation of the emergency warning systems and a blameworthy collision.
 Telematics can provide valuable evidence to aid subsequent investigations.

 In addition the procurement process was heavily focussed towards a UK based ‘cloud’ only option as obtaining material from non UK cloud based operations can be hindered due to variants in legislation.